miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 - a definition for a data type
 - a collection of state ( ) and behaviour (functions, methods)

-In python - only one "init" function
+In python - only one "init" function called with "init" Java/c++ - the name of the constructor: "Rational"
 ```
 """
 simplest class that we can write in python